Bribery & Ethics

 Facilitation payments by Employees are strictly prohibited.

 The only facilitation payment exception is if an Employee’s life is in danger or if the facilitation payment is expressly permitted by the law of the country in which it is paid.
-If a facilitation payment is made under such circumstances, it must be reported as soon as is possible to the Finance Director in order that it can be recorded.
+If a facilitation payment is made under such circumstances, it must be reported as soon as is possible to the Group Commercial Compliance Manager in order that it can be recorded.

 11. Due Diligence – Suppliers and Business Partners